 \subsubsection{Trends in variability}

 Other than the central tendency of the results, their dispersal may be dependent on the input parameters.
 A classical approach which may be used to test whether the dispersal of the output is related to any input parameter is to divide the distribution of $x_i$ into a number $N_{test}$ of disjoint intervals and group the model response $y$ with respect to these intervals, as done on the Kruskal-Wallis test.
-In this case, the ANOVA F statistic can be used to test for equality between the $y$ conditional to each class \cite{Kleijnen99}.
+In this case, the ANOVA F statistic can be used to test for equality between the $y$ conditional to each class \citep{Kleijnen99}.

-A similar approach, which we will use, is to employ the eFAST indices \cite{Saltelli99, Saltelli04}, which is a variance decomposition method based on the FAST and Sobol' indices.
-While the Sobol' indices were described in 1969, in Russian, FAST was developed by Cukier et al. in 1973, and both are identical in all but one computation \cite{Archer97}.
+A similar approach, which we will use, is to employ the eFAST indexes \citep{Saltelli99, Saltelli04}, which is a variance decomposition method based on the FAST and Sobol' indexes.
+While the Sobol' indexes were described in 1969, in Russian, FAST was developed by Cukier et al. in 1973, and both are identical in all but one computation \citep{Archer97}.